Driving The Ring Of Kerry: Everything You Need To Know!

 Every time I hear the word “Skellig” I think of sharp rocks, and that’s kind of what the scenery looks like.

 It’s dramatic, it’s got the “wow” factor and it’s pretty damn beautiful!
-The Skellig Ring is another “mini” ring on the Ring of Kerry that takes you off loop for a little bit but you reloop back onto the original Ring of Kerry road.
+The Skellig Ring is another “mini” road trip route on the Ring of Kerry that takes you off loop for a little bit (but you will loop back onto the original Ring of Kerry road, don't worry).

 It doesn’t add too much time onto your Ring of Kerry road trip so I recommend you add it on.